AcademyPgh/StarterKit/Windows/README.md

 ## Script 2
 [part 2](part%202.ps1) sets up the programs you installed in part 1.
 Open a new PowerShell windows as an administrator, copy everything from the part 2 script, and run it.

+You may see some questions about allowing access - do allow access to networks.